Skip to Content

 Jaana Tremp

-Jaana Tremp is a junior at Tam and a lifestyles and sports editor for The Tam News.
-She is on the tennis team and is a vice president of Surfrider Club.
-In her free time, she likes to go to the beach and surf.
+Jaana Tremp is a senior at Tam and an op/ed editor for The Tam News.
+She is on the tennis team and a president of the Surfrider Club.
+In her free time, she likes to play tennis, go to the beach, and make baked goods.